Thorfgin/charactercreator2/README.md

 	=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=

 	DONE
+	2023114		NEWCHAR: expand the XP warning with a explainatory text on skill shuffle for new players.
-	2023114		FIX: Again faulty scaling based of the image Character Eigenschappen based on current screen dimensions
+			FIX: Again faulty scaling based of the image Character Eigenschappen based on current screen dimensions
 			UNITTEST: improved unittests for vaardigheden.json to cross-reference Spells, Recipes, Requirements
 			UNITTEST: add unittests for presets.json
 			UNITTEST: add unittests for releasenotes.json